Women's Health Initiative Cervical Cancer Prevention

 Why this work is important

-Cervical cancer is nearly 100% preventable, yet it claims more than 300,000 lives per year.
-The burden from cervical cancer affects the entire family, as a sufferer is unable to attend to her children and other responsibilities.
+Cervical cancer is nearly 100% preventable, yet the annual worldwide burden is 660 new cases and 350,000 deaths.
+It impacts the entire family, as a sufferer is unable to attend to her children and other responsibilities.
 In addition, research shows that children who are orphaned due to cervical cancer are likely to suffer from undernourishment, neglect and higher than average mortality.
 However, early detection, when a woman is asymptomatic, can save lives.

 “My mother died of cervical cancer, because it was detected too late.
 My son needs a mother.
 That is why I came for screening.”